Changes to the way you order repeat prescriptions in Wirral

 In this section

-From summer 2017, there will be changes to how you order your repeat prescriptions.
-GP practices will no longer accept repeat prescription requests from pharmacies.
+From summer 2017, the way you order your repeat prescriptions changed.
+GP practices can no longer accept repeat prescription requests from pharmacies.

-You (or your carer, nominated family member/friend) will have to order your repeat prescription from your GP practice.
+You (or your carer, nominated family member/friend) must order your repeat prescription from your GP practice.
 Please click on each tab below for more information which explains what the changes mean for you.

 A repeat prescription allows you to get your regular medication without having to see a doctor each time.